ycpcs/cs201-summer2015/index.md

 ## News

+* **Jun 25** - Two practice exams (exam 2 and the final exam from Fall 2014) have been posted to the [Practice Exams](practice/index.html) page.
+Note that only some of the questions will be relevant for Exam 2.
 * **Jun 25** - The [Schedule](schedule.html) has been updated (the discussion of [Lists](lectures/lecture16.html) will take place today).
 * **Jun 2** - A solution to the first practice exam is available on the [Practice Exams](practice/index.html) page.
 * **May 28** - A practice exam has been posted on the [Practice Exams](practice/index.html) page.